awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

 ## Creating a Sample Oracle DB Instance<a name="CHAP_GettingStarted.Creating.Oracle"></a>

-The basic building block of Amazon RDS is the DB instance\.
-This environment is where you run your Oracle databases\.
+The DB instance is where you run your Oracle databases\.

-**Note**
-A new console interface is available for database creation\.
-Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
-The **New Console** instructions are open by default\.

-### New Console<a name="CHAP_GettingStarted.Creating.Oracle.Console"></a>
+### Console<a name="CHAP_GettingStarted.Creating.Oracle.Console"></a>

-You can create a DB instance running Oracle with the AWS Management Console with **Easy create** enabled or not enabled\.
+You can create a DB instance running Oracle with the AWS Management Console with **Easy Create** enabled or not enabled\.
 With **Easy Create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy Create** uses the default setting for other configuration options\.
 With **Easy Create** not enabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.

 For this example, you use **Easy Create** to create a DB instance running the Oracle database engine with a db\.t2\.micro DB instance class\.

 **Note**
-For information about creating an Oracle DB instance with **Easy Create** not enabled, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.
+For information about creating DB instances with **Easy Create** not enabled, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.

 **To create an Oracle DB instance with Easy Create enabled**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the upper\-right corner of the Amazon RDS console, choose the AWS Region in which you want to create the DB instance\.

 1. In the navigation pane, choose **Databases**\.

 1. Choose **Create database** and ensure that **Easy Create** is chosen\.
 ![\[Easy Create option\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/easy-create-option.png)

 1. In **Configuration**, choose **Oracle**\.